SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Optionals
 ---------

-You use :newTerm:`Optionals` in situations where a value may be absent.
+You use :newTerm:`optionals` in situations where a value may be absent.
 An optional says:

 * There *is* a value, and it equals *x*